The Problem Solverz: Shorts

 The main Problem Solverz characters first appeared in an animated short entitled, "Alfe: Gone Cabin Carzy"[sic].
 The short was created and produced by the art collective Paper Rad, and was written by Ben Jones.
 This short was included on their DVD Trash Talking, published by Load Records in 2006.

 The second Paper Rad animated short, "Problem Solvers", was released on a stand-alone DVD in 2008 as a bonus for the seventh volume of The Ganzfeld, a periodical book series written by Dan Nadel.
 Although it does not include the main Problem Solverz characters, it introduces the problem solving concept which Jones would use as the basis of his homonymous Cartoon Network series.

 Pilot

-The pilot episode "Neon Knome" was produced in 2008 by PFFFR and Williams Street for Adult Swim, and then released in 2010 on their official website as part of the "Big, Über, Network, Sampling" programming block.
+The pilot episode "Neon Knome" was produced in 2007 by PFFR and Williams Street for Adult Swim, and then released in 2010 on their official website as part of the "Big, Über, Network, Sampling" programming block.

 Season 1 (2011)

 Season 2 (2013)

 Eight episodes were produced for Season 2 and were originally supposed to air in 2012, but were released through Netflix on March 30, 2013 due to the show's negative critical reception.
 It never aired on television.
-This season is now declared lost after Netflix removed the show from the service in 2015 and it’s not available on any digital streaming.
+However, all the episodes in Netflix were removed permanently 2 years later.